 Itemfield.
 Most of the remaining fields will fill automatically, but may be edited.

 Accountshould be the same one to which the original purchase was posted.
-Because this is a spending transaction, Manager will deduct the appropriate amount from an income account, add to Inventory on hand, and reduce Tax payable.
+Because this is a payment, Manager will deduct the appropriate amount from an income account, add to Inventory on hand, and reduce Tax payable.

 Descriptiondescribes the return/refund.

 Qtyis the number of units being refunded.
 If an inventory item is not actually being returned, but only adjusted in price, enter zero or leave blank.

 Unit priceis the amount being refunded per unit of return.
 If only a partial refund is being made, enter the actual amount being refunded.

 Click Create when the form is complete.
 Remember to pay the customer.

 Customer credit balances will be automatically applied to the customer’s next invoice:

 But if the next invoice is unlikely to be issued soon or the customer has requested the credit be refunded, make a payment to reduce the credit balance.
 Most procedures are identical to refunds from cash sales as described above.
 However, for

 Account, select Accounts receivable, then select the Customer.
 If the refund is associated with a specific invoice, select it in the